 Be sure to add in data about goal completions and conversion rates on top of sessions and users wherever applicable.
 The Completions by Traffic Source report shown previously provides a good example.
 In addition, if your site sells goods via an ecommerce setup, show data on purchase volume, revenue, and shopping cart behavior.

 You want your client or boss to see how much value the website provides through SEO, social, and paid advertising efforts driving people to the site.
 Identify the statistics most vital to revenue for the company and report those through analytics.

-In conclusion, an effective analytics report is one that communicates beyond arbitrary figures to actual business success.
+An effective analytics report is one that communicates beyond arbitrary figures to actual business success.
 Understand your client and the metrics that matter to the business.
 Explain metrics that may not be readily understood.
 You deserve to get credit for work done on the web, but you need to be sure to properly communicate the work completed and successes seen through the data at your disposal in analytics.